 Since our inception in 2005, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2015, we had net operating loss carryforwards for federal and state income tax purposes of \$42.5 million and \$31.2 million, respectively, which begin to expire in 2026 and 2030, respectively.
-Included within these net operating loss carryforwards are amounts of \$12.8 million and \$10.6 million, respectively, that were attributable to stock option exercises, which will be recorded as an increase in additional paid-in capital once they are realized in accordance with accounting for stock-based compensation awards.
-As of December 31, 2015, we also had available tax credit carryforwards for federal and state income tax purposes of \$10.6 million and \$1.5 million, respectively, which begin to expire in 2026 and 2021, respectively.
-We have not completed a study to assess whether an ownership change, generally defined as a greater than 50% change (by value) in the equity ownership of our corporate entity over a three-year period, has occurred or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such studies.
+As of December 31, 2016, we had net operating loss carryforwards for federal and state income tax purposes of \$49.1 million and \$35.9 million, respectively, which begin to expire in 2026 and 2030, respectively.
+As of December 31, 2016, we did not record deferred tax assets of \$12.8 million (gross) that were attributable to stock option exercises which will be recorded as an increase in additional paid in capital once they are realized in accordance with accounting for stock-based compensation awards.
+These deductions are not reflected in the federal and state net operating loss carryforwards and the capitalized research and development expense deferred tax assets in the amounts of \$9.4 million, \$7.2 million, and \$3.4 million, respectively.
+As of December 31, 2016, we also had available tax credit carryforwards for federal and state income tax purposes of \$13.1 million and \$1.9 million, respectively, which begin to expire in 2026 and 2021, respectively We have not completed a study to assess whether an ownership change, generally defined as a greater than 50% change (by value) in the equity ownership of our corporate entity over a three-year period, has occurred or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such studies.
 Accordingly, our ability to utilize our tax carryforwards may be limited.
 Additionally, U.S. tax laws limit the time during which these carryforwards may be utilized against future taxes.
 As a result, we may not be able to take full advantage of these carryforwards for federal and state tax purposes.